uiua-lang/uiua/site/text/tutorial/Bindings.md

 *2 Part
 ```

-Bindings run and bind the code to the right of the `←`.
+Bindings bind a value to the name on the left of the `←`.
 Note, though, that an empty right side is perfectly valid!
 This means you can bind values that were created on previous lines.

 ```uiua
 ×6 7